Ensembl/ensembl-hive/docs/quickstart/tips.rst

 Getting blast parameters
 ========================
 We use the same parameters for some analyses using the same programs like blast or exonerate.
-At the beginning, a master_config has been created but it means that people have to copy/paste between pipeline config...

 Accessing config hash
 ---------------------